ggirelli/GPSeqGG/docs/README.md

 #### Input

-At least two files are required: a sequencing platform output file (R1), and a `pat_files` file in the input directory, which contains the pattern to recognize the different conditions.
+At least two files are required: a sequencing platform output file (R1), and a `patterns.tsv` file in the input directory, which contains the pattern to recognize the different conditions.
 If the sequencing is paired ended, also an R2 file is required.

-The `patterns` file, which is expected to be located in the input folder, contains a row per condition per experiment.
+The `patterns.tsv` file, which is expected to be located in the input folder, contains a row per condition per experiment.
 Every row contains the following tab-separated information:

 ```
-experiment_ID	condition_label	scan_for_matches_pattern	cutsite_sequence	trimming_length
+experiment_ID	condition_label	scan_for_matches_pattern	trimming_length	[cutsite_sequence]
 ```

 An example being the following:

 ```
-TK20	neg	^ 8...8 CATCAGAA AAGCTT 1...1000 $	AAGCTT	22
+TK20	neg	^ 8...8 CATCAGAA AAGCTT 1...1000 $	22	AAGCTT
-TK20	1min	^ 8...8 CATCATCC AAGCTT 1...1000 $	AAGCTT	22
+TK20	1min	^ 8...8 CATCATCC 1...1000 $	18
-TK21	1min	^ 8...8 GTCGTTCC AAGCTT 1...1000 $	AAGCTT	22
+TK21	1min	^ 8...8 GTCGTTCC 1...1000 $	16
-TK21	2h	^ 8...8 TGATGTCC AAGCTT 1...1000 $	AAGCTT	22
+TK21	2h	^ 8...8 TGATGTCC AAGCTT 1...1000 $	22	AAGCTT
 ```

+Please, note that the last column (cutsite_sequence) can be empty, but must be present (i.e., a final tabulation is required).
+Otherwise, a `Wrong column number in patterns.tsv, row X. Expected 5 columns, found 4.` error is triggered.

 ## Other scripts